Richard Street: Death

-Richard Street died on February 27, 2013, in Las Vegas, Nevada of a pulmonary embolism.
+Richard Street died on February 27, 2013, at the St. Rose Dominican Hospital in Las Vegas, Nevada of a pulmonary embolism.
 His death occurred nine days after fellow former Temptation Damon Harris's death.
+His widow, Cynthia Street, has said that “He was really fighting for his life.”
 A public viewing was held in the evening March 15 at the church at Forest Lawn in Cypress California.
 Funeral services were held the next day at Forest Lawn.
 He is buried at Forest Lawn Memorial Park Cemetery, Cypress, Orange County, California.